CCI-MOC/documentation/docs/source/Debugging-the-installed-version-of-Horizon.md

     python -m pdb manage.py runserver

 This launches the Horizon dashboard on port 8080.

 None of the CSS, images, or javascript will work correctly, but the site is still (somewhat) usable.

-Then by inserting ``pdb`` traces in the right locations, you can debug Horizon with pdb.
+Then by inserting `pdb` traces in the right locations, you can debug Horizon with pdb.i